biolink/biolink-model/docs/InformationContentEntity.md

  * [DatasetSummary](DatasetSummary.md) - an item that holds summary level information about a dataset.
  * [DatasetVersion](DatasetVersion.md) - an item that holds version level information about a dataset.
  * [EvidenceType](EvidenceType.md) - Class of evidence that supports an association
- * [InformationResource](InformationResource.md) - A database or knowledgebase and its supporting ecosystem of interfaces  and services that deliver content to consumers (e.g. web portals, APIs,  query endpoints, streaming services, data downloads, etc.).
-A single Information Resource by this definition may span many different datasets or databases, and include many access endpoints and user interfaces.
-Information Resources include project-specific resources such as a Translator Knowledge Provider, and community knowledgebases like ChemBL, OMIM, or DGIdb.
  * [Publication](Publication.md) - Any ‘published’ piece of information.
 Publications are considered broadly  to include any document or document part made available in print or on the  web - which may include scientific journal issues, individual articles, and  books - as well as things like pre-prints, white papers, patents, drug  labels, web pages, protocol documents,  and even a part of a publication if  of significant knowledge scope (e.g. a figure, figure legend, or section  highlighted by NLP).
  * [RetrievalSource](RetrievalSource.md) - Provides information about how a particular InformationResource served as a source from which knowledge expressed in an Edge, or data used to generate this knowledge, was retrieved.
  * [StudyResult](StudyResult.md) - A collection of data items from a study that are about a particular study subject or experimental unit (the  'focus' of the Result) - optionally with context/provenance metadata that may be relevant to the interpretation of this data as evidence.